top of page

 Customising Approaches

-Experiment with different time management techniques and tools to develop a workflow specific to you and your workstyle.
-You may feel as if you don’t have the time to do so—but remember that if you’re working inefficiently, time is spent either way.
-So, don’t hesitate to try new things.
+Experiment with different time management techniques and tools to develop a workflow specific to you and your work style.
+You might feel like you don’t have time to do this.
+But remember, if you work inefficiently, you waste time anyway.

 Continuous Improvement